 - Sanction is grossly disproportionate to the offense: the student alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility for the violations of the Code.
 The burden is on the student to provide support for the asserted grounds for appeal in the appeal letter.
 Failure to follow the guidelines or to provide sufficient support for the allegations will result in the dismissal of the appeal without further proceedings.

 The Director of Student Conduct will hear the appeal or determine the appropriate hearing officer, appeal panel, or the University Board on Discipline to hear the student’s appeal.
 The hearing officer, appeal panel, or the University Board on Discipline will review all information gathered at the hearing, any further evidence, and the reasons for appeal.
 The hearing officer or appeal board will then decide the appeal and meet with the student to share the results.
-Parents and attorneys are not permitted in the hearing room during the appeal process unless they are serving as the student’s chosen advisor in a sexual misconduct case.
+Parents and attorneys are not permitted in the hearing room during the appeal process.

 The University Board on Discipline

 Except in cases involving the discovery of new evidence, the Board may review the appeal based upon the hearing record and the decision and rationale of the hearing officer or conduct body in the initial hearing.
 In most circumstances, the Board will meet with the student who is making the appeal and the original hearing officer.
-At the request of the accused student, up to two character witnesses may submit written statements to the Office of Student Conduct at least one University business day in advance of the appeal hearing.
+At the request of the accused student, up to two character witnesses may submit written statements to the Office of Student Conduct at least one University business day in advance of the appeal hearing (except in cases involving alleged violations of Sexual and Gender-Based Misconduct policy).

 In the event that new information becomes known to the University after the original hearing and prior to the appeal, the original hearing officer will notify the student of the new information and give them the opportunity to respond.
 The original hearing officer/panel will issue (or re-issue) a decision letter taking into account the new information.

-In cases where the student’s appeal is based on a claim of newly discovered evidence, the Board will first determine if the offered evidence was not known at the time of the original hearing.
-If the evidence is found to be newly discovered, then the Board will remand the case to the original hearing officer/panel for review.
+In cases where the student’s appeal is based on a claim of newly discovered evidence, the Board will first determine if the offered evidence was not known nor reasonably available at the time of the hearing and if it might impact the decision of responsibility or determination of sanction.
+If the evidence is found to be newly discovered, not to have been reasonably available at the time of the hearing, and it is determined the evidence might impact the decision of responsibility or determination of sanction, then the Board will remand the case to the original hearing officer/panel for review.
 The original hearing officer/panel will issue a new decision letter taking into account the newly discovered evidence.
 (The new decision letter may affirm or modify the original findings and sanctions.)
 The student may then proceed with an appeal to the Board.

 In cases where the student’s appeal is based on a claim that the sanctions imposed are grossly disproportionate to the findings of responsibility, the board may only affirm, reduce, or increase the sanctions assigned by the original hearing panel, and may not change the finding of responsibility.